 Blind dog.
 Caring for a blind pet is a big responsibility, but is possible if they adapt.
 Read our full article on caring for a blind dog.

 An enucleation operation can be very expensive, especially if there are any complications.
 It’s important to speak to your vet openly about your finances, the cost of treatment, as well as what you think is right for your dog.
-Consider insuring your dog as soon as you get them, before any signs of illness start.
-This will ensure you have all the support you need to care for them.

 Published: January 2020